TelemetryHarbor/harbor-docs/docs/integrations/weight-logger.md

     -   Tap **Get Shortcut** → **Add Shortcut**.
 2.  **Configure the shortcut**:
     -   Open the **Shortcuts app**.
-    -   Locate `"Weight Logger - Telemetry Harbor"`.
+    -   Locate `"Weight Logger - Harbor Scale"`.
     -   Tap the **three dots (⋯)** to edit.
 3.  **Update API settings**:
     -   In the **Get Contents of URL** action, update: